Rebar tying and chairs

-There are two good options for tying the rebar.
-Either plastic cable ties or galvanized wire.
-I use both methods depending on the particular situation.
-The argument for cable ties is that they will not rust, but in practice the wire is thin so if it rusts will not expand enough to crack the concrete, and anyway my concrete is kept dry.
-There are some situations where wire is the only option eg when needing to use it through a small hole on the end of a piece of vertical rebar.
-For horizontal rebar and simple joins in vertical rebar, cable ties are quicker to use than galvanized wire.
+There are two options for tying the rebar.
+Either plastic cable ties or wire.
+I use cable ties.
+The argument for cable ties is that they will not rust.
+I find cable ties are quicker to use than wire.
 If using cable ties then it is sensible to use strong ones.
-Regular tie wraps are rated at 18 - 50 pounds, but for rebar tying I recommend using 120 pound rated.
-For really critical joins you can even use 175 pound rated, but that's probably overkill.
-When using wire, it is best to use galvanized wire rather than regular rebar tying wire.
+Regular tie wraps are rated at 18 - 50 pounds, but for rebar tying I recommend using at least 60 pound rated.
+For really critical joins you can even use 120 or 175 pound rated, but that's overkill.

 Chairs to support rebar

 To support the rebar the right distance from the bottom of the footing trench and over the slab, it is necessary to use what are called "chairs".
 The easiest and most cost effective chair to use is a thin plastic one such as these plastic rebar chairs .
 You want ones with a wide base so that the force is better taken by the EPS polystyrene sheet underneath.